aimee-mcneil-melville/ToDo-Full-Stack/packages/dokku-checklist/README.md

     ```sh
     dokku apps:create my-name-my-app-name
     ```
-    This will create an app on Dokku from your terminal, and automatically add it as a remote in your local repo.
-Run `git remote -v` in your terminal to see this.
+    This will create an app on Dokku from your terminal, and automatically add it as a remote in your local repo

     **Trouble Shooting**